Frequently Asked Questions

 At Kirkland Middle School, we use two forms of communication with students and families for tracking grades and projects.
 Our primary means is the student planner.
 We encourage students to refer to it regularly for information regarding homework and due dates.
-Our staff also uses the Haiku communication system.
-We ask that students make sure they are clear on how their teachers use Haiku in the classroom.
+Our staff also uses the Power School Learning communication system.
+We ask that students make sure they are clear on how their teachers use Power School Learning in the classroom.

 Students will be provided a required School Planner at the beginning of the year for free.
 If lost, a replacement planner can be purchased for $5.00.

 Kirkland Middle School Policies and Procedures is available on our website.
 During the first few weeks of school, teachers will spend time reviewing our rules and policies and answering student questions.
 Please take time to review the Student Policies and Procedures posted on our website, with your student.
 Your student will be required to return a Handbook Review Statement, signed by both the student and the parent, assuring that they have read and understand KiMS Policies and Procedures.